sakshishinde1749/DataChat_AI_New/README.md

 ## 📖 Usage

-1. Upload your data file (CSV)
+1. Upload one or multiple CSV data files
+2. Select the file you want to analyze from the uploaded files
-2. Ask questions in natural language
+3. Ask questions in natural language about the selected data
-3. Get instant analysis with:
+4. Get instant analysis with:
    - Generated SQL query
    - Data results
    - AI-powered explanation
+5. Switch between different files as needed
-4. Continue the conversation with follow-up questions
+6. Continue the conversation with follow-up questions

-### Example Questions

-- "What are the total sales in 2024?"
-- "Show me the best-selling products"
-- "Compare January and February sales"
-- "What is the average order value?"
-- "Which product generated the highest revenue?"

 ## 📁 Project Structure